 SEAN McCORMICK is the proud owner of the lone Richard Todd jersey still in existence.
 He graduated from the University of Pennsylvania and holds an MFA in Creative Writing from Arizona State University.
 When not teaching high school in Brooklyn, New York, he also indulges his inner masochist as a contributing writer for TheJetsBlog.com.

 BEN MUTH was raised in Phoenix, Arizona and had season tickets to both the Cardinals and Sun Devils.
 As a result, he insists on irrationally defending Jake Plummer as quarterback.
 He left the state to go to college in California.
 He played offensive line at Stanford from 2004-08 and was named first team all conference in his final season.
 He now literally bleeds Cardinal red (for the Arizona Cardinals and Stanford).
 He was picked up by the San Diego Chargers as an undrafted free agent in 2009 but released later that same year, due to combination of injury and giving up too many sacks in practice.
-He currently lives in Nashville.
+Ben contributes to both Football Outsiders and SB Nation, and currently lives in Dallas.

 VINCE VERHEI was raised to love football by his father, who explained that the players in blue jerseys were the "good guys" and their opponents were the "bad guys."
 With every Seahawks game effectively turned into another battle between the Super Friends and the Legion of Doom, with the fate of the world presumably at stake, he was hooked.
 After Al Gore invented the Internet, Verhei spent a lot of time Googling "football stats," and discovered FO shortly after its birth.
 He worked his way up the chain from commenter to guest writer to game charter to assistant editor, and now explores the upset of the week in the ESPN column Any Given Sunday.
 His essay in the Giants chapter of PFP 2008 was cited by Bill Simmons as one of his favorites (though Simmons also noted the math behind the story "made his head explode").
 Verhei is also a writer and podcast host for Figure4Online.com, a Web site covering pro wrestling and mixed martial arts.